Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Methods

 \subsection{Recording session}

-Utterance scripts were extracted from the Korean newspaper corpus provided by the National Institute of Korean Language\cite{NIKL2023}.
+Utterance scripts were extracted from the Korean newspaper corpus provided by the National Institute of Korean Language (\href{https://corpus.korean.go.kr}{https://corpus.korean.go.kr}).
 This corpus comprises articles spanning diverse topics such as society, economy, lifestyle, and sports.
-We selected sentences with lengths ranging from 40 to 80 characters.
-Each speaker was assigned 100 unique sentences from different articles.
+We curated candidate sentences by applying a length constraint (40–80 characters) and selected 6,000 sentences for recording.
+Each speaker was randomly assigned 100 unique sentences, with no repetition within a speaker and no overlap across speakers.

-The experimental setup for signal recording is shown in Figure \hyperref[fig:1]{1}c.
-Measurements were conducted in a semi-soundproof room at Pohang University of Science and Technology (POSTECH).
+The experimental setup for signal recording is shown in Fig. \hyperref[fig:1]{1}c.
+Measurements were conducted in an acoustically treated recording room at POSTECH.
+The room is specified to provide high sound isolation (Sound Transmission Class $\geq$ 70), low background noise (Noise Criterion $\leq$ 25--30), and a short reverberation time (Reverberation Time = 0.5--0.7 s at the 500 Hz octave band).
+Outside noise was not audible to speakers during the recording sessions.
 The throat microphone was positioned on the supraglottic area of the neck to capture vocal cord vibrations and essential speech formants\cite{song2021study}.
 The acoustic microphone was placed 30 cm in front of the speaker’s lips.
 Speakers were instructed to use a forehead rest to maintain a consistent head position throughout the recording session.
 While speakers read sentences displayed on a screen, speech was recorded simultaneously using both microphones and saved as WAV files on a laptop.
+During WAV export, the two signals were saved in their raw recorded form without additional adjustment of their relative magnitudes.
+Recordings were screened via listening and waveform/spectrogram inspection; utterances containing clipping, swallowing, coughing, or other non-speech transients were discarded and re-recorded.
 To enhance the recording quality, a nylon filter was positioned between the speaker's mouth and the acoustic microphone to prevent pop noise (plosive-induced low-frequency distortion).
 The nylon filter dissipates the air burst before it reaches the microphone.
 A reflection filter was also used to minimize ambient noise, and all measurements were conducted using a DC battery to avoid 60 Hz hum interference from the power line.